 Queensland's container refund scheme

-Following a feasibility investigation, the Queensland Government announced a container fefund scheme will start on 1 November 2018, to tackle litter and plastic pollution and improve recycling.
+Following a feasibility investigation, the Queensland Government commenced a container refund scheme on 1 November 2018, to tackle litter and plastic pollution and improve recycling.

 For more information go to the QLD EPA website

 ACT container deposit scheme

 The ACT container deposit scheme (CDS) commenced 30 June 2018.
 Consumers are now able to return eligible beverage containers to designated drop-off points and receive a 10 cent refund for each container.

 For more information go to ACT CDS.

 WA container deposit scheme

-The Western Australian Government has committed to implementing a container deposit scheme.
+The Western Australian Government has committed to implementing a container deposit scheme in 2020.
 Further details will be available at the Department of Environment and Environmental Regulation website.

 To find your nearest depot, visit the list of metropolitan and regional collection depots.